Get to Know Us

 According to”Engineer Gasana”, a community leader and land donor to Building Tomorrow in Uganda, “If people in America can come to Africa and really help us, why don’t we people who are here also contribute?”
 To date, our partner communities have donated 35 acres of land and volunteered over 200,000 hours of labor to build schools for their children.

 In Uganda, each academy serves as a source of pride and a catalyst for change within the community.
 We have seen roads built, gardens harvested, scholarships funded, teachers organized, and housing constructed as a direct result of communities being empowered to help themselves.

-As of October 2012, Building Tomorrow has 12 open schools, three preparing to open, and an additional four currently under site planning and/or construction, each providing learning space for 325 students.
+As of August 2013, Building Tomorrow has 12 open schools, three preparing to open, and an additional four currently under site planning and/or construction, each providing learning space for 325 students.